Editorial Policies

 3. Confidentiality

 Manuscript content is treated with at most confidentiality.
-The journal uses single blind process.
+The journal uses Double Blind process.
 Except for the editor-in-chief, the editors and reviewers cannot discuss paper with any other person, including the authors.

 4. Standards of Objectivity